jimdavis1/Subtree-Analysis/README.md

 ![18.clades](https://github.com/jimdavis1/Subtree-Analysis/blob/master/18.clades.png)

 Note that as the distance decreases, the number of clades goes up, and the size of each clade goes down.
+Also, the number of clades cannot be forced.
+In this example, there was no distance that yeilded 8 clades.

+In the paper we normalize clades by distribution of susceptible and resistant genomes within a clade and by the total clade size at varying distances.

+To get those clades, simply repeat the analysis using the full-sized trees.